rubex01/framework/README.md

 #### Upcoming features

-* Default storage controlling included
+* Default storage controlling logic included
 * Support for directly returning static pages in Routes
 * Commmands for generating controllers, middleware and other files faster.
+* Logic for generating test data included

 #### Requirements
 * PHP 7.3 or newer